-As a session musician he has worked for Beats International, Freak Power, Norman Cook, Karen Ramirez, Billy Ocean, Charles and Eddie, Eusebe, DeLa Soul, Elisha LaVerne, Alex Parks, Alistair McGriffin and many others.
+As a session musician he has worked for a diverse range of artists including Beats International, Freak Power, Norman Cook, Ephraim Lewis.
+Karen Ramirez, Billy Ocean, Charles and Eddie, Eusebe, DeLa Soul, Elisha LaVerne, Alex Parks, Alistair McGriffin.
+As a member of the seminal UK P-Funk outfit Microgroove as well early career hip hop artists, places him as a key component in areas of cross-cultural development of British Music within academia.
 He has been a musical director for special events for Princes’ Trust.
 Companies he has worked for include Universal, Polydor, Warners, AVEX, Sanctuary, Sony, BBC TV, CITV, C4 and BFI.

 As a writer his material has been featured in films and tv and songs signed to some of the largest publishers including AVEX and Sony.
 He was also instrumental in establishing the Rockschool format of popular music exams contributing large numbers of pieces performed by guitar, bass and drums students around the world!

 He is an independent artist running his own record label, Brown Baby Records and self releases and arranges distribution and sales of his own material releasing a new piece every month.
-The material varies from Jazz to Electronic to House music and he has been known to complete occasional remixes completed for students.
+The material varies from Jazz to Electronic to House music and he has been known to complete occasional remixes for students.

 He is the organiser of the London Ableton Live User Group which meets monthly to discuss the use of Live as a performance, writing and production tool as well as a tool for stretching the boundaries of the creative application of music technology going beyond the traditional norm of what is capable within a traditional DAW based environment.
 It is within the Live environment where he is able to demonstrate unusual and interesting applications of audio processing to generate and auto-generate complex material.